-Today dear reader I am on the blog tour for Should I Tell You?
-(Published by Headline on 9 June 2022) By Jill Mansell.
-A big thank you to the publishers for sending me a copy to read and review, always appreciated.
-Also to the lovely Anne for the invite to take part, always a pleasure to work with.
+Today dear readers I am on the blog tour for Gin Palace (Published 16th February 2023) By Tracy Whitwell.
+A big thank you to the publishers Pan Macmillan for sending me a copy to read and review, always appreciated.
+Also to the wonderful Anne for the invite to take part in the tour, always a pleasure to work with.

 About The Author

-I give Should I Tell You?
-By Jill Mansell a Five out of Five paw rating
+I give Gin Palace By Tracy Whitwell a Five out of Five paw rating.

 Don’t forget to follow the rest of the blog tour, dates below, enjoy!